 Apocalypse Playground was a photocopied, double-sided, 8x10 zine.
 Apocalypse Playground was released twice-monthly and featured gothic and morbid poems, stories, imagery, fan fiction, and art work.
 Its slogan was variously "Good Bathroom Reading from the Great Beyond" and "The Darkness that Enlightens."
 The zine was published in Shepherdstown, West Virginia from 1996 until 2001.

-It was a hell of a lot of fun, while it lasted, but eventually we grew up, grew out of it and away from each other, and the thing just ran it course.
+It was a hell of a lot of fun, while it lasted.
+Eventually we grew up, grew out of it, and moved away from each other; the thing just ran it course.
 For a nostalgic taste of 90s goth zine culture, here are some of the zines, digitized.

 Rest in Peace

 This was the final issue of Apocalypse Playground.
 It was also the only issue ever to be printed in a size other than 8x10".
 The issue was 4x5" instead.
 It featured several short stories.